niteshroyal/DC-Sharp/README.md

    $ cd ../Examples/
 ```

-You will find one example of DC programs.
+You will find examples of DC programs.
+Notice the syntax of DC programs.
 Open an example in SWI-Prolog.
 ```
    $ swipl -s dc+_example.pl
 ```